 Rhode Island is the smallest of the United States, although it can boast of having the biggest official name.
 Rhode Island is known as The Ocean State because it has a large coastline and the sea features largely in its economy and daily life.

-The official name is State of Rhode island and Providence Plantations.
 The state was created in the early 1600s, when Roger Williams was banished from the Massachusetts Bay Colony because of religious and political beliefs.
 Roger Williams founded first the English segment at Providence on Narragansett Bay.
 He received a second charter from King Charles II of England in 1663 where the official name was established.
 There is no evidence of how the name Rhode Island came to be.
 It might have been named after the Isle or Rhodes in the Aegean Sea or something else altogether.

 Johnny cakes, a kind of fried cornmeal pancake very popular in Rhode Island, were made first by pilgrim women.
 Their original name was not Johnny cakes but "journey cakes" because they were small and easily portable.

 Quahogs are the largest size of hard-shelled clams you can buy, and they are very popular in Rhode Island.
-Clams are star food in Rhode Island and they can be prepared in numerous ways, including New Enland clam chowder, but Rhode Islanders learned the clambake from the Native Americans and they have mastered it.
+Clams are star food in Rhode Island and they can be prepared in numerous ways, including New England clam chowder, but Rhode Islanders learned the clambake from the Native Americans and they have mastered it.

 To make a clambake, the first step is to dig a hole in the sand and line it with smooth rocks.
 Next, the rocks are heated up by building a fire on top of them and letting the fire burn for about an hour.
 Once the fire has burned out, a layer of seaweed is spread over the hot rocks and the clams are added and covered with more seaweed.
 The clams are steamed and ready to eat in about one hour.